St. Paul Region

 See the world's first UFO landing pad.
 Ride Alberta's Iron Horse Trail.
 Enjoy lakeside camping at its Best!
 Go golfing or enjoy the many exciting events around the County!

-The County of St. Paul is located two hours northeast of Edmonton and has a diversified economy with tourism, agriculture, and oil and gas activity.
-The main trade centres are the towns of St. Paul and Elk Point.
+St. Paul County, situated two hours northeast of Edmonton, boasts a diverse economy driven by tourism, agriculture, and oil and gas industries.
+The primary trade hubs within the county are the towns of St. Paul and Elk Point.

 ROADTRIP ADVENTURES